lindasz9/ai-learning-journey/notes/01-machine-learning/01-Supervised-Learning.md

 ### 🔹 Linear Regression
 - **How it works**: Models a linear relationship (`y = wx + b`) between input features and the target.
-- **When to use**: Simple problems with continuous target values and a linear relationship between inputs and output.
+- **When to use**: Simple problems with continuous target values where there is a linear relationship between inputs and output.
 - **Strengths**:
   - Easy to implement
   - Easy to interpret